OneKey-Network/addressability-framework/mvp-spec/ad-server-implementation.md

 ### Transmissions with OpenRTB

-If the used protocol for offering the inventory is OpenRTB, the Ad Server needs to respect the following for integrating Prebid SSO.
+If the used protocol for offering the inventory is OpenRTB, the Ad Server needs to respect the following for integrating PAF.

 #### The OpenRTB Bid Request